 You can also make the toppings ahead of time but wait to assemble your bruschetta until your guests have arrived, or serve the grilled pieces of bread with the topping in a bowl on the side so your guests can assemble each piece themselves.

-At the height of summer, when no one wants to eat anything heavy, bruschetta itself can serve as a light meal.
+At the height of summer, when no one wants to eat anything heavy, tomato bruschetta itself can serve as a light meal.

-You can dice the tomatoes fine or rough chop them, as long as they’re easy to eat on top of your bread.
+You can dice the ripe tomatoes fine or rough chop them, as long as they’re easy to eat on top of your bread.

 When it comes to choosing which bread to use for the perfect bruschetta recipe, a good dense bread with a nice crust is what you want to find.
 In Italy, we use pane Toscano, literally Tuscan bread, but any bread, like ciabatta, could work.
+Some people might use and that would work as well.

 Italian bakeries will have lots of choices of bread, but if you don’t live near one don’t worry.
 A small homemade loaf of bread or a French baguette will do just fine.
 What you’re looking for is bread hearty enough to grill and then hold your toppings.